The government is concerned...

 Re: The government is concerned...

-Your thoughts make sense except other parts of the government are screaming that airfare in Canada is already too expensive.
-You are dreaming if you think aviation is a high profit industry.
-The margins for sked operations are terrible.mmm..bacon wrote: ↑Wed Dec 05, 2018 1:19 pm ^ F@#K all that Sh!t!
+mmm..bacon wrote: Wed Dec 05, 2018 1:19 pm ^ F@#K all that Sh!t!
 Indusrty created the looming headache by paying poorly in the first place, and now they want the taxpayers to bail them out, by increasing the supply of pilots, so that they can continue to pay poorly??!!
 FTS!
 How about salaries going up to attract more people?
 You know, just like how a capitalist economy is supposed to work!

 My cynical side notes that the picture accompanying the article is of one of Flair's 737s; co-incidental, I'm sure, that Flair is based in Kelowna, and it is the (Conservative) MP for Kelowna who is bleating about bailouts.